The secret to raising successful athletes

 Hard work outweighs loving what you do.

 “I think loving what you do is overrated,” he says.
 “Do you brush your teeth every morning?
 Do you love doing that?
 No, but you do it.
 It’s not something you love.
 It’s not fun, but we do it every day.
 So, it’s okay to do things that you don’t really love every day.
-You know you don’t have to be real passionate about it.”
+You know you don’t have to be really passionate about it.”

 While it may be common knowledge that you should have a passion for your life’s work, Brown agrees that it is ideal, but he also has a different take on the matter.
 He feels that while it’s important to let children choose what they do and have a passion for it, hard work is more important.
 “I think loving what you do is overrated,” he says.
 “Do you brush your teeth every morning?
 Do you love doing that?
 No, but you do it.
-Do your kids do math and English homework every night, yes.
+Do your kids do math and English homework every night, yes?
 It’s not something they love.
 It’s not fun, but they do it every day.
 So, it’s okay to do things that you don’t really love every day.
-You know you don’t have to be real passionate about it sometimes for it to be meaningful and important.”
+You know you don’t have to be really passionate about it sometimes for it to be meaningful and important.”

 For Brown, putting in hard work means going above and beyond what is expected.
 Not only would he hire specialty coaches, but he would film their sessions with his kids, study the tapes, and then re-create the specialized training with the boys on his own.
 They also take regular trips to the gym together, and John provides them with specialized weightlifting routines designed to bolster their strength and muscle mass.